 About the Author

 Bay Ryley is a writer and editor from Toronto.
-Her four summers spent in Whitehorse, Yukon, captured her interest in the infamous can-can girl and prompted this book.
+Four summers spent in Whitehorse, Yukon, captured Ryley’s interest in the infamous can-can girls and prompted her book Gold Diggers of the Klondike.